iiasa/rime/README.md

 ### Python API

-The python API is currentl unstable and will be documented in the future.
+The python API is currently unstable and will be documented in the future.

-The python API consists in a set of functions to transform a list of records.
+For now, the inner working consists in a set of functions to transform a list of records.
 By records, I mean dictionaries as the result of `pandas.DataFrame.to_dict('records')`, where each dict record corresponds to a row in a long pandas DataFrame.

-The API is currently unstable but is documented nonetheless:
-- rimeX.emulator.interpolate_years
-- rimeX.emulator.interpolate_warming_levels
-- rimeX.emulator.fit_records
-- rimeX.emulator.average_per_group
-- rimeX.emulator.make_equiprobable_groups
+There are functions to interpolate the records w.r.t warming levels or years, average across scenarios, etc.

+Check out [the TODO internal classes](#internal-classes) section for an insight where it might be going.

 ## Config files and default parameters